FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 • Thyroid hormones (T3, T4)

-According to Prime Wellness, sustainable weight loss is about habit formation, mindful eating, and realistic goal setting.
+Sustainable weight loss is about habit formation, mindful eating, and realistic goal setting.

 sustainable weight loss

-Nutrition Principles for Long-Term Success
+Nutrition Principles for Long-Term Sustainable Weight Loss Success

 Forget calorie counting.
 Focus on:

-• Protein-rich meals (25–30g per meal)
+• Protein-rich meals (25 to 30g per meal)

 • Wholefood carbs for thyroid and mood